 (3) the Traffic Controller at the Operations Control Center may adjust the timetable and may intervene manually to set and clear routes if the timetable needs to be varied or in the event of a major disruption.

-(4) Each Train Operator shall start his train from terminal station as soon as he gets the Departure Order Indication.
+(4) Each Train Operator shall start his train from the terminal station as soon as he gets the Departure Order Indication.

 (5) Each Train Operator shall start his train from each intermediate station at the time indicated by the Departure Order Indication.